Allium ampeloprasum var. porrum

 Blanching helps vegetables to retain their color and nutrients, and it destroys enzymes that can cause spoilage.

 Drain the blanched slices, dry them, and place them in zip-top plastic freezer bags for storage.
-They should keep for 3-4 months.
+They should keep for three to four months.

 Recipes and Cooking Ideas